linuxbox-cz/pgdist/README.md

 		* It will try to load current state of your project **NOTICE** - This command requires configuration file to have setted *PGCONN* in section *pgdist*

-* If your `test-load` ended successfully, you may create version
+* If your `test-load` ended successfully, you may create version.
 	2. Create version of your project:
 		```
 		pgdist create-version 1.0.0 v1.0.0
 		```
-		* First parameter defines **PROJECT** version, second one is **GIT-TAG**
+		* First parameter defines **PROJECT** version, second one is **GIT-TAG**.
-		* Git tag is not required, use it only if you want to create version from specified git tag
+		* Git tag is not required, use it only if you want to create version from specified git tag.
-		* Those parameters don´t have to be same, so if you have like git tag v6.7.9, and you want to create project version 1.0.0, you can do so
+		* Those parameters don´t have to be same, so if you have like git tag v6.7.9, and you want to create project version 1.0.0, you can do so.
-		* The above command creates new file `My_Project--1.0.0.sql` in your `sql_dist` folder
+		* The above command creates new file `My_Project--1.0.0.sql` in your `sql_dist` folder.
 * You already made your first version and forgot to add something?
 Don't worry, we got you.
 	3. Create update from your version:
 		```
 		pgdist create-update v1.0.0 1.0.1
 		```
 		* First parameter is already mentioned git tag, pgdist will create update for given git tag.
-		* Second parameter is NEW project version
+		* Second parameter is NEW project version.
-		* This command creates new file `My_Project--1.0.0--1.0.1.sql` in your `sql_dist` folder
+		* This command creates new file `My_Project--1.0.0--1.0.1.sql` in your `sql_dist` folder.
 * You made create-update and you want to know, if you can load it to database?
 	4. Test update of your project:
 		```
 		pgdist test-update v1.0.0 1.0.1
 		```
-		* First paramater, again, git tag
+		* First paramater, again, git tag.
-		* Second parameter project version
+		* Second parameter project version.
-		* Loads git tag version of your project to test database, then tries to use your update on it
+		* Loads git tag version of your project to test database, then tries to use your update on it.